GCT-Studios/JwarRef/content/Rulebook/Cards.md

 ![[cards-themes.webp]]

 >[!example]
->Aiko is recruited into the Righteous Warriors Theme, Silverback can now be recruited even though animals, gorillas and Silverback are not listed in the Permitted models.
+>Aiko is recruited into the Righteous Warriors Theme.
+Silverback can now be recruited even though animals, gorillas and Silverback are not listed in the Permitted models.

 **Theme Card Traits:**
 - **Permitted (Type):** Only models with a matching type can be recruited into this Warband, Ronin models of the type may only be included if the theme states Ronin of that type are permitted.
   If a Theme list card does not have this trait, all models from the chosen Faction are available to recruit into the theme.
   If a Ronin Theme list card does not have this trait, all models from the chosen Faction and all Ronin available to that Faction are available to recruit into the theme.
 - **Exclusion (Type):** Models with a matching type cannot be recruited into this Warband.
   If a profile qualifies for both the Permitted and Exclusion of a theme, the Exclusion takes priority, and the model may not be recruited.
   Some models or special cards, when recruited into a Warband, permit other models to be recruited.
   Other models may require a specific model to be recruited into the Warband before they can be included.
   If a model is permitted in a Theme then any model it allows to be recruited is also allowed in the theme regardless of any Exclusion.
   If a model or special card is permitted in a theme list, any model summoned by that model is also allowed to be summoned.